 Stress is a normal physical and mental reaction.
-It happens when we think we've lost control of what’s going on around us.
-It’s something that affects most people, and if it only lasts a short time, it isn’t usually harmful.
-But it can be, if it goes on for too long.
+It happens when you feel you’ve lost control of what’s going on around you.
+It’s something that affects most people.
+If it only lasts a short time, it isn’t usually harmful.
+But it can be harmful if it goes on for too long.

 What are the symptoms of stress?

-Stress can cause many different symptoms.
+Stress can cause lots of different symptoms.
 It can affect how you feel, think and behave.
 It also affects how your body works, so can cause sweating, problems with sleeping, concentrating, and thinking.
 It can also make you feel anxious, irritable, and weepy.
 You might lose your temper more easily, drink or eat more, or act unreasonably.
-You may also have headaches, tense muscles, pain, or dizziness.
+You may also have difficulty breathing, headaches, tense muscles, pain, or dizziness.

 What does stress do to your body?

-When you are in a threatening or challenging situation, your brain produces chemicals that cause your adrenal glands to produce ‘stress hormones’.
+When you are in a threatening or challenging situation, your brain produces chemicals that cause your adrenal glands to make ‘stress hormones’.
 These hormones make your heart, liver, muscles and other organs ready to take action.
 This is sometimes called the fight-or-flight response.
-It’s a normal reaction that allows us to stay focused and motivated, cope with challenges, and escape from harmful situations, if necessary.
+It’s a normal reaction that allows you to stay focused and motivated, cope with challenges, and escape from harmful situations, if necessary.

 - Heart problems

 It can also make you more vulnerable to infection.